Ivan Vladislavic

-Ivan Vladislavić (born 17 September 1957) is a South African author, editor and professor.
+Ivan Vladislavić (born 17 September 1957) is a South African novelist, essayist and editor.
 Vladislavić's style has been described as postmodern, innovative, humorous and unpredictable.
-Despite receiving critical acclaim, his work is not well known outside his home country.
+He has won numerous awards including Yale University’s Windham-Campbell Prize for fiction.
+He lives in Johannesburg where he is a Distinguished Professor in Creative Writing at the University of the Witwatersrand.

 Biography

 Vladislavić was born in Pretoria in 1957.
 His father was a mechanic of Croatian heritage and his mother was a housewife.
 He attended the University of the Witwatersrand and graduated in 1979.

 He has worked as Social Studies Editor for anti-apartheid publishing house Ravan Press and as an editor for Staffrider magazine.

 He lives in Johannesburg, South Africa and is a Professor of Creative Writing at the University of the Witwatersrand.